Insights from Emotionally Focused Couples Therapy (EFT) to help you save your relationship after the affair.

 - If you don’t care about my pain, I am even more alone and betrayed

-If you caused the injury and don’t want to talk about it, it will be impossible to achieve forgiveness.
+Accordingly, if you caused the injury and don’t want to talk about it, it will be impossible to achieve forgiveness.

 Emotional disengagement can lead to affairs